MiczFlor/RPi-Jukebox-RFID/documentation/developers/development-environment.md

 # Development Environment

 You have 3 development options.
 Each option has its pros and cons.
 To interact with GPIO or other hardware, it's required to develop directly on a Raspberry Pi.
-For general development of Python code (Jukebox) or JavaScript (Webapp), we recommend Docker.
+For general development of Python code (Jukebox) or JavaScript (Web App), we recommend Docker.
 Developing on your local machine (Linux, Mac, Windows) works as well and requires all dependencies to be installed locally.

 - [Development Environment](#development-environment)
   - [Develop in Docker](#develop-in-docker)